 Your teen will reach milestones throughout their life such as turning thirteen, passing their driver's test, and graduating from high school.
 Pair those moments with a technology chat and re-solidify your family's online safety plan.

-It is useful to discuss your expectations for online safety with your child when you purchase a new device for them.
-The next time a new tablet, phone, gaming system, or wearable device enters your home, complete the customizable safety suggestions on the Device Online Safety Cards.
+Don’t just give your child access to a new device without establishing some rules.
+The next time a new tablet, phone, video game console, laptop, smart speaker, smart watch, or fitness tracker enters your home, complete the customizable safety suggestions on the Safety Cards.

 Want to have a conversation about online safety with your kids but not sure where to start?
 Use this guide to establish expectations and get to know where your kids stand on this topic.